JonKing93/pfdf/docs/guide/rasters/create.rst

 .. tip::

     This guide uses Shapefiles as examples, but pfdf supports most common vector feature file formats.
-See also the :ref:`vector driver guide <vector-drivers>` for more information on supported file formats.
+Refer to the :ref:`vector driver guide <vector-drivers>` for more information on supported file formats.

 Building from Data Fields
 +++++++++++++++++++++++++